 Fans consume far less energy and can cool the body if used correctly.
 They also function to circulate the air, which makes breathing more comfortable.
 As well, fans can create white noise and help you drift into sleep.

 Any homeowner who tosses and turns at night can try one of these tricks to help them get a solid night's rest.
 Sleep is vital to a person's health and happiness.
-It also doesn't hurt some of these methods could save you money.
+It also doesn't hurt that some of these methods could save you money.
 The only requirement is a basic understanding of your HVAC system.
 Feel revitalized every morning by making the most of your heating and cooling appliances.